DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineTopology.NGonFaces.md

 ## In Depth
-In the example below, a planar TSpline surface with extruded, subdivided and pulled vertices and faces is inspected with the `TSplineTopology.NGonFaces` node.
+In the example below, a planar TSpline surface with extruded, subdivided, and pulled vertices and faces is inspected with the `TSplineTopology.NGonFaces` node.

-The nodes `TSplineFace.UVNFrame` and `TSplineUVNFrame.Position` are used to highlight the center of the Ngon faces in the surface.
+The nodes `TSplineFace.UVNFrame` and `TSplineUVNFrame.Position` are used to highlight the center of the Ngon faces of the surface.
 ___
 ## Example File